Voyage to the Interior: Start Journaling to Empower Your Life

 Pennebaker's research suggests that the benefits can include more happiness, health, emotional release, personal growth and goal achievement.
 Begin the voyage into your interior world and discover the power of journaling...

 The concept of the pen being mightier than the sword is one of the best-known clichés in the human psyche.
 But in terms of serving wellness, the pen (or your keypad), remains a legitimately powerful ally in the journey through life....
 Playwright Oscar Wilde once quipped, “I never travel without my diary.
 One should always have something sensational to read on the train.”

 Nelson Mandela's autobiography, My Long Walk to Freedom was compiled from his journals.
 While current celebrities such as Oprah Winfrey swear by the empowering effects of daily reflection.
 Words are your crystallised thought and taking a little time each day to write them down, along with your feelings and things you're grateful for, provides you with a powerful life tool.
 Our words contain our emotions and help us to reveal the pain and truth inside us.

-Try Neubria Spark to help your memory.
+Try Neubria Spark Supplement to spark a memory.